cindy-xing-wang/DigitalWorkflow/README.md

 ## Background

-One use case for this project is a commercial drone company wants to rent their products to different airports and they need to provide a standard procedure for the users flying a drone by filling a form and a pre-flight checklist.
+One use case for this project is a commercial drone company that wants to rent their products to different airports and they need to provide a standard procedure for the users flying a drone by filling a form and a pre-flight checklist.
 The form includes some basic information (the weather, drone model, pilot name, etc.) for each flight.
 The checklist provides some standard instructions for checking the drone before anyone can operate it.
-The main purpose of this project is enabling the company to manage the workflow of operating the drone.
-Those form and checklist will be saved into a database for later when people need to trace back to see what happened during that operation.
+The main purpose of this project is to enable the company to manage the workflow of operating the drone.
+Those forms and checklists will be saved into a database for later when people need to trace back to see what happened during that operation.

 ## The design process

 Before I dive into the details, I will talk about the main logic.
-I will create a Laravel app skeleton and connect with database (MySQL).
+I will create a Laravel app skeleton and connect it with a database (MySQL).
 I used XAMMP as it is widely used for PHP projects.
 For each feature, I will create Models and migrations.
-After migrating the models into database, we will have the tables created.
+After migrating the models into the database, we will have the tables created.
 Then, I will create controllers and views.
 Repeat the same process for the next feature.
 It is a long way to go, please be patient.
 Let’s start now!

 ### Create a new Laravel Project